alphagov/specialist-publisher/docs/creating-a-new-specialist-document-type.md

 Once you're ready to ship your code to an environment,

 1. Deploy Specialist Publisher, Rummager, and govuk-content-schemas.
 2. Run the "Search reindex for new schema" Jenkins job.
-This takes around 45 minutes.
+This takes around 30-45 minutes on Production, or 3-4 hours on Integration.
 3. Use the "Run rake task" Jenkins job to run `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app on a backend machine.